spectrocloud/librarium/docs/docs-content/getting-started/additional-capabilities/additional-capabilities.md

 ## The Journey Continues

-In this section, you get an overview of other parts of Palette not covered by your Getting Started journey.
+In this section, you get an overview of other parts of Palette not yet covered by your Getting Started journey so far.
 Explore more through the following pages.

 <SimpleCardGrid
   hideNumber="true"